Springfield (MO) Cardinals

 The Springfield Cardinals, of the Double-A Texas League and briefly in Double-A Central, are the latest in a long line of professional baseball clubs of that name, the latest in a line playing in the Missouri city, and the most traveled franchise in the circuit.
 The St. Louis Cardinals farmhands play their home games at Hammons Field in Springfield, MO.

-The current Springfield Cardinals are not to be confused with the Springfield (OH) Cardinals who competed in the Middle Atlantic League in 1941 and 1942, or the Springfield (IL) Cardinals who played in the Midwest League in 1982 and 1993.
+The current Springfield Cardinals are not to be confused with the Springfield (OH) Cardinals who competed in the Middle Atlantic League in 1941 and 1942, or the Springfield (IL) Cardinals who played in the Midwest League from 1982 to 1993.

 Missouri's Springfield hosted many Minor League Baseball teams dating back to 1902.
 The first to be called Cardinals was the 1931 entry in the Class C Western Association.
 That was also the first Springfield club affiliated with the Cardinals, as Branch Rickey developed his invention that is now known as a farm system.
 Springfield's 1933 club, still called the Cardinals, played in the Class A Western League.
 The Western Association returned to Springfield in 1934, but the team - although still affiliated with the Cards - didn't resume their nickname until 1935.